sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 ![./Overfitting.png](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/main/Overfitting.png)

 8. **Regularization is the process of reducing the weights of the model to prevent overfitting.**
 9. To regularize the NN model *i.e.*, to reduce the weights, a term containing the weights is added to the loss function.
-This term is called the regularization constant.
 Minimizing the loss function during training also minimizes the weights.
 If the weights go up, the loss value goes up.
 Training brings down the loss value.
 10. Two types of regularization terms are possible:
-     - L1: $\frac{\lambda}{2m}\Sigma\vert w \vert$
+     - L1: $\frac{\lambda}{2m}\Sigma\vert w \vert$; Here, $\lambda$ is called the regularization constant.
      - L2: $\frac{\lambda}{2m}\Sigma w^2$
 12. Instead of choosing either one, both L1 and L2 terms can be added to the loss function.
 13. Types of Regularization: L1, L2, Dropout, Early Stopping training